marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/access.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ACCESS, file system, access mode

 .. _access:

-.. index:: ACCESS

-.. index:: file system, access mode

 ACCESS --- Checks file access modes
 ***********************************